 But, fortunately, like the ages-old version, it appears to be a potential ally in the fight against cancer.

-If you’re not already taking a low-dose daily aspirin for your heart health, perhaps as a recommendation by your doctor, or for other reasons, just be sure you don’t have any health issue that would preclude you from doing so.
+If you’re not already taking low-dose daily aspirin for your heart health, perhaps as a recommendation by your doctor, or for other reasons, just be sure you don’t have any health issue that would preclude you from doing so.

-If you want to see if you’re a good candidate for a low-dose daily aspirin, run it by your doctor.
+If you want to see if you’re a good candidate for low-dose daily aspirin, run it by your doctor.
 Mainstream medicine relies on such medicines, so surprisingly this is one preventative measure that he probably won’t balk at.